 tourists visiting the center to places such as Madison and Lancaster.

-Were hoping that the opening of this center
+Were hoping that the opening of this center so close to

-college, located about 10 miles north of Madison.
+10 miles north of Madison.

 Historic Madison Inc., meanwhile, is raising money to renovate and create